Senior, District and Head Veterinary Nurses

-If you’re keen to take your veterinary nursing career to the next level, then a principal nurse manager position is for you.
-Similar to the traditional head nurse role, the principal nurse manager is tasked with supporting, leading and managing veterinary nurses and clinical support staff, while still remaining very much hands-on clinically.
+If you’re keen to take your veterinary nursing career to the next level, then a senior nurse manager position is for you.
+Similar to the traditional head nurse role, the senior nurse manager is tasked with supporting, leading and managing veterinary nurses and clinical support staff, while still remaining very much hands-on clinically.

 Within this role you’ll not only be working in the stimulating and exciting environment of out-of-hours emergency and critical care, and putting all your clinical training into practice, you’ll also be responsible for the overall management of the clinic and for driving improvements in nursing and operational standards.

 The district nurse manager role is a key position within Vets Now and will be ideally suited to you if you’re talented and ambitious, already at a senior level, and keen to increase your responsibility and management expertise by leading several veterinary clinics.

 This role provides an excellent opportunity to focus your career on the commercial and operational sides of running a district, while continuing to use your skills as an ECC veterinary nurse.

 One of your main responsibilities will be to lead and inspire the senior nurse managers within your district.
 You will also be expected to support their personal development while helping them drive through improvements in nursing standards and operational efficiencies in their individual clinics.
 This position is home-based and mainly daytime orientated.

 Head veterinary nurse (hospitals) jobs